UXARRAY/uxarray/docs/contributing.rst

 that you’ve made.
 You should be able to review all of the changes that will go into this PR just before you press the `Create pull request` button.

-If there is any changes you want to make in the PR, you can delay creating the PR and push new commits, revert existing changes, etc. You can then create the PR.
+If there are any changes you want to make in the PR, you can delay creating the PR and push new commits, revert existing changes, etc. You can then create the PR.

 3.7.3.
 Common Elements of Most Pull Requests